 - A conclusion (50-100 words)

 The amount of detail you include in each of your paragraphs will increase over the years.
 Once you reach Year 12, your essay will sit roughly around the 1000 words mark.
 For now, try to aim to write around 800 words.
 Just remember that quality always supersedes quantity.
-Ensure that the 800 words you write does have relevance and is not just word vomit onto a page.
+Ensure that the 800 words you write have relevance and are not just word vomit on a page.

 The Body Paragraph